eflanili7881/AdobeRepackerAndInstallerScript/README.md

     - Or more easy way:
       - This method is required for packages that doesn't have any uncompressed (Store) file inside the archive.
-        - This also solves problem for AdobeOnLocation5.1ProtectedAll and AdobeOnLocation5ProtectedAll as these payloads doesn't have any uncompressed files inside their assets archive.
+        - This also solves problem for AdobeOnLocation5.1ProtectedAll and AdobeOnLocation5ProtectedAll as these payloads doesn't have any uncompressed files inside their assets archive to find 3 required keys to unpack these files.
       - Launch my [Adobe LZMA2 Unpacker Script](https://github.com/eflanili7881/AdobeLZMA2UnpackerScript).
       - On 1st field, enter C:\Program Files (x86)\Common Files\Adobe\Installers\adobeTemp.
         - This is the source folder for unpacked assets folder.